ODIM-Project/ODIM/docs/README.md

 ```

->**Sample response body**
+### Sample event

-Here's a sample response returned for standard Redfish events at the destination.
+Here is a sample of standard Redfish event delivered to a destination.

 ~~~
 {